-Below are a few guidelines that if followed will help you maintain the beauty and value of your framed artwork or document:
+Not sure how to display artwork or other treasured documents to their best advantage?
+We’ve collected guidelines that are easy to follow and will help you maintain the beauty and value of your framed artwork or document.

 To prevent light damage, expose the art to the least amount of light possible, as direct light can cause colors to fade, change, darken or to disappear.
 Light damage takes away from the beauty of a piece and can lessen its monetary value significantly if the conditions are not controlled.